IsseiMatsuzoe/PINN/README.md

 # PINN
-Repository for learning PINN to apply my research.
+Repository for learning PINN to apply it in my research.